sinedied/devto-cli/README.md

 - `id`: The article ID on dev.to.
 If not specified, a new article will be created on publish.
 - `date`: The publication date of the article.
 If not specified, the current date will be used on publish.
 - `devto_sync`: If set to `false`, the article will not be synchronized with dev.to at all.

+## Create a new GitHub repository synchronized with dev.to

+The easiest way to get started is to:

+1. Create a new GitHub repository using [this template](https://github.com/sinedied/devto-github-template/generate)

+1. Go to https://developers.forem.com/api/#section/Authentication/api_key and follow the **Getting an API key** instructions to generate your own dev.to API key.

+1. Select the **Settings** tab on your GitHub repository, then go to the **Secrets** section.

+1. Add a secret called **DEVTO_TOKEN** with the value of your dev.to API key.

+Now your articles are ready to be published on dev.to! 🎉

+### Starting from scratch

+Alternatively, instead of using the template, you can start from scratch with the CLI.

+1. Create a new folder on your machine, the use the `dev init` command to initialize the files.

+1. Commit the changes: `git add . && git commit -m "feat: add dev.to workflow"`

+1. Create a new repository on GitHub, and follow the instructions to push an existing repository, that was created by `dev init`.

+1. Go to https://developers.forem.com/api/#section/Authentication/api_key and follow the **Getting an API key** instructions to generate your own dev.to API key.

+1. Select the **Settings** tab on your GitHub repository, then go to the **Secrets** section.

+1. Add a secret called **DEVTO_TOKEN** with the value of your dev.to API key.

 ## Related